 At Real Estate Transition Solutions, our focus is on educating investment property owners and developing strategies that will help reposition their investment real estate so that it helps meets their objectives over the years and decades to come.
 Our firm has worked with dozens of investment property owners to determine their objectives, analyze their properties, and provide suitable tax-efficient recommendations to help stage them for future success.
 Each, and every, property owner is unique.
 Working with a trusted 1031 Exchange partner that understands your specific goals and has both the experience and expertise to assist you in a transition will help you as you navigate the next chapter of life.

 If you are interested in discussing your objectives and properties, I encourage you to reach out.
 We are always happy to provide a complimentary consultation.
-Our consultations can be done over the phone, via web conference, or in person at our offices located in Mercer Island, WA, and in Portland, OR.
+Our consultations can be done over the phone, via web conference, or in person at our offices located in Seattle, WA, and in Portland, OR.
 To schedule your free consultation, simply call 206-686-2211 or CLICK HERE.

 Features 28 pages with rules, tips, examples, and more.